Rochdale A.F.C.: Kit manufacturers and shirt sponsors

 Rochdale has had sponsored shirts since 1983.
 Former sponsors include Carcraft, MMC Estates, All-in-One Garden Centre, Smith Metals, Keytech, Freebets.co.uk, Cabrini and the Co-operative.
 On 28 May 2013, Crown Oil was unveiled as the club's new principal sponsor.

 It was announced in June 2009 that the kit supplier for the next three seasons would be Carbrini.

-From 2012 to 2015 Rochdale's kit was supplied by Fila.
+From 2012 to 2015, Rochdale's kit was supplied by Fila.

 On 25 April 2015, Rochdale revealed Erreà as their new supplier.

+On 8 February 2023, the club announced that their kits would be supplied by O'Neills.

 Stadium

 Rochdale plays their home matches at Spotland Stadium, known locally as just Spotland, and currently named the Crown Oil Arena as part of a sponsorship deal by the Bury-based fuel company Crown Oil.
 The stadium was officially opened in 1920, and was used exclusively by Rochdale for the first 68 years of its existence.
 From 1988 to 2016 the ground was jointly owned by the football club, Rochdale Council and rugby league club Rochdale Hornets.
 In 2016 Rochdale A.F.C. bought the stadium shares they did not hold to own 100% of Spotland Stadium.

 Apart from local football and rugby league, Spotland has also hosted minor nations' rugby league matches, British Amateur Rugby League Association matches, and also the National League Cup finals of 2003 and 2004.
 Spotland was a venue for the 2013 Rugby League World Cup, hosting a match between Fiji and Ireland - the first time that Rochdale had staged an event in any sporting World Cup.
 The event was almost sold out with almost 9,000 people attending.
 This was incorrectly claimed to be a new stadium record, but Rochdale had 24,231 for an FA Cup tie vs Notts County in December 1949 and three higher crowds for FA Cup and play-off games between 1990 and 2008 against Northampton Town, Coventry City and Darlington.

 Today Spotland has a capacity of 10,249 in four stands: the Co-Operative Stand (or Main Stand), the Thwaites Beer Stand (the Sandy Lane End), the T.D.S Stand (Pearl Street end) and the Westrose Leisure Stand (the Willbutts Lane Stand).
-All are fully seated, apart from the Sandy Lane End, which is a small terrace behind one of the goals.
+Three are fully seated; the Sandy Lane End is a small standing terrace behind one of the goals.

 The Main Stand features a statue of a long-standing Rochdale fan, David Clough, situated where he watched matches as a season-ticket holder.
 He had helped the club raise funds and left £250,000 to the club in his will when he died in 2020.
 The statue was unveiled in September 2021.